 Asphalt in road pavement is just about 6%, while up to 20% of the shingles’ weight is asphalt.
 This is the minimum weight prescribed by industry standards.
 This amount of weight is necessary for making the granules bond to the shingle for weather resistance and longevity.

 Back in the day, manufacturers did use asbestos fibers before these were phased out in the 1960s.
 Nobody knew any better back then.
 These were found inside the shingles’ reinforcement as the fire-resistant fabric at the time.

 Some homeowners are also concerned about roofing granules scattered across the shingles’ surface.
 The granules add UV protection to the shingles, but they get knocked off the shingles during installation and over time.
 Of course, this is absolutely normal.
 Excess granules simply weather off once shingles are installed.

 Find the best asphalt shingles for your roofing system with a premier roof contractor.
-With Diamond Roofing Specialist Inc., you get top-notch service, high-quality materials and trustworthy installers.
-Also at the forefront of roof repair, Diamond Roofing Specialist Inc. leads in quality workmanship for any roofing needs.
+With Diamond Roofing Specialists, Inc., you get top-notch service, high-quality materials and trustworthy installers.
+Also at the forefront of roof repair, Diamond Roofing Specialists, Inc. leads in quality workmanship for any roofing needs.